BuildFarBox/FarBox-Doc/docs/4 Advanced  API/1 template system.markdown

 title: Template System
 url: farbox-template-system
 toc: yes

-## Template Pakcage
+## Template Package

 A template_key is the unique identifier for a template package.